santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/contact.md

 <div class="section-card">
   <h2 style="color: #5474B8; border-bottom: 3px solid #5474B8; padding-bottom: 0.5rem; margin-top: 0.5rem;">Get in Touch</h2>
   <p style="margin-bottom: 0em;">Feel free to reach out if you'd like to discuss my research, life in China, or potential collaborations.
 To contact me, use the following form (but please check the important note first!).
-For editors or authors seeking reviewers, <a href="#reviewer-availability">see below</a>.
+For editors or authors seeking reviewers, <a href="/reviewing/">see Peer Review</a>.
 Looking forward to connecting with you! 😊</p>

   <form id="contact-form" method="post" action="https://formspree.io/f/mrgwblad" style="background: #f8f9fa; padding: 2rem; border-radius: 10px;">
     <div class="form-group">